boblete/boblete.github.io/README.md

 ---
 ## Workshop
 Date Tuesday 2nd November 2020
-Hearing the Impossible with MAtthew Herbert
+Hearing the Impossible with Matthew Herbert

 ### What
 THis workshop looking at scoring impossible sounds - what would those sounds be - the score I have created looks at the idea of the sounds that could be possible